Lead Generation Process: Inbound, Outbound & More

 Because the lead generation process tracks the lead journey from awareness to qualification, it’s less about “creating” your own process and more about ensuring the activities you decide to focus on effectively move leads through the broad stages of the inbound or outbound journey.
 Here are the general steps to ensuring this happens:

-• Map Your Process: Next, physically map the stages of your process using marketing automation or CRM software, tailoring the stages as necessary.
+2. Map Your Process: Physically map the stages of your process using marketing automation or CRM software, tailoring the stages as necessary.

-• Outline Your Lead Generation Funnel: Then, map the customer journey against your process to help track leads as they move through the stages as well as measure results.
+3. Outline Your Lead Generation Funnel: Map the customer journey against your process to help follow leads as they move through the stages as well as measure results.

-• Implement, Track & Improve: From there, take action and begin generating leads, tracking leads through each stage of your process and iterating on the results.
+4. Implement, Track, and Improve: Take action and begin generating leads, tracking leads through each stage of your process and iterating on the results.

 Once you've created your lead generation process, the next thing you'll want to do is read our detailed guide on the lead generation funnel.
 Here, you'll learn how to map the lead's "buyer journey" from awareness to conversion and better understand the efficacy of your chosen process.